Is there Uber in Cuba? A bright yellow classic American car taxi driving along the Havana Malecon

 But if you want to embark on the adventure it is to understand the Havana city public buses, check this online route overview from Habanatrans.

 The really great thing about the guagua’s and rutas, is the price!
-Travel between Old Havana and the Vedado costs between 2 and 5 Peso Cubano, which is less than 5 cents.
+Travel between Old Havana and the Vedado district costs between 2 and 5 Peso Cubano, which is less than 5 cents.

 This is probably also the most iconic way (at least authentic) to travel around Cuban cities.